rlhk/logseq-url-plus/README.md

 ## Why Another URL Formatter?

 - Prefer slash command `/` over autoformat
-- Need more formatting templates beyond the default `[title](url)`.
-Customizable templates in plan
+- Need more formatting templates beyond the default `[title](url)`
 - Works for block with multiple terms and even multiline.
 The plugin only considers the last term without other content in the active editing block
-- Presist URL metadata or API response in graph
+- Persist URL metadata or API response in graph
-- Learn Logseq plugin dev in ClojureScript (Sample projects are rare when this project started)
+- Learn Logseq plugin dev with ClojureScript + Rum + Babashka + tailwindcss (Sample ClojureScript based plugin projects are rare when this project started)

 ## Plugin Devevelopment in ClojureScript